ansipes/mejo-187/content/project/two.md

 ---
 title: Project II
-date: 2020-09-29
+date: 2021-03-16
 categories: []
-draft: true
+draft: false
 description: Combine your knowledge of prototyping, HTML, and CSS to create a well-designed, easy-to-navigate, flawlessly coded multi-page website.
 ---

 ## Introduction

 The goal of this assignment is to challenge you to create a well-designed, easy-to-navigate, flawlessly coded multi-page website.
-You will pick another one of your topics from your theme.

-It is due on October 20th.
+You can use default content provided (check Sakai) or you can pick your own topic (should have similar amount of content).

+If you pick your own topic (which can make the project more fun, but does require extra work), I will award 5 points of extra credit to the project grade.

 ## Deliverables